Enabling Clover for Bamboo

 This should point to the HTML report directory (e.g. target/site/clover)

-Configure the Clover license in your build script or pass it as a proper task parameter in the job configuration:
+For Atlassian Clover configure the license in your build script or pass it as a proper task parameter in the job configuration:

-- Save the Clover license key in a file (for example in /opt/bamboo/clover.license).
+- Save the license key in a file (for example in /opt/bamboo/clover.license).

 - Pass the location of the license key to the build task: